hrAnand1999/LLD/README.md

 # LLD
-It contains design pattern with example and machine coding related questions
+It contains design pattern with example and machine coding related questions.